jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 communicate to its caller what in can expect in both the successful case, and in the case of failure.

-**Failing to communicate about the error path in the contract implies that for some reason the "happy path" is more important.** How can you expect to build robust error handling with a lackadaisical approach to error handling contracts?
+**Failing to communicate about the error path in the function contract implies that for some reason the "happy path" is more important.** How can you expect to build robust error handling with a lackadaisical approach to error handling contracts?